 Solutions Hub

-Backyard drainage problems often show up as standing water, soft turf, and muddy pathways that linger days after storms.
-In Burlington and Oakville, lot transitions can funnel runoff into one low rear zone, making lawns hard to use and maintain.
-Request a free quote.
+Backyard drainage problems show up as standing water, soft turf, and muddy pathways that linger days after storms.
+Across Hamilton, Burlington, Oakville, and the Halton clay belt, lot transitions funnel runoff into one low rear zone, we map the flow, regrade, and install French drains or swales that move it.
+Request a free on-site quote.

 Problem Introduction